 THE NAKED AND THE DEAD , the 1958 run at Norman Mailer’s 1948 blockbuster WW2 novel, would have been better regarded at the time and remembered today had not familiarity with the book—long, dense, brutal and cynical— jaundiced critics and viewers against it.
-131 minutes naturally streamline the books 800-odd pages, and change, rearrange or dump incidents, and only briefly nod at the books nasty sexual content.
+131 minutes naturally streamline 800-odd pages, and change, rearrange or dump incidents, only briefly nodding at the books nasty sexual content.
 Of course, the profanity had to go.
-Even editorially softened into a kind of ‘Mature Classics Illustrated’ package, it’s still a pretty rough customer, paradoxically displaying the sort of clout Warner Brothers had with the Dept.of Defense by getting their co-operation despite the less-than-wholesome portrayal of the Army, officers and men alike.
+Even editorially softened into a kind of ‘Mature Classics Illustrated’ package, it’s still a pretty rough customer, displaying the sort of clout Warner Brothers had with the Dept.of Defense by getting their co-operation, even while paradoxically the less-than-wholesome portrayal of the Army, officers and men alike.

 The harsh tone is set from the get-go, with Bernard Herrmann’s pounding, atavistic title theme.
 After a few minutes of crass folderol in a Honolulu clip joint, legendary macho director Raoul Walsh ships his cast of ‘types’ to a Pacific island invasion, where they sweat, complain, kill and die for the duration of the film, apart from scattered flashbacks to dismal or tawdry civilian life.

 Dames on that home front are represented by the famous stripper Lili St.Cyr and perennial trashy bimbo Barbara Nichols.
 They share 4th billing, as a boxoffice hook, though each get only a few minutes of screen time.
 Of Lili and her ‘numbers’ the Catholic diocese of Quebec seethed “the theater is made to stink with the foul odor of sexual frenzy.”